blueswen/mkdocs-glightbox/README.md

     Check more options information on [GLightbox Docs](https://github.com/biati-digital/glightbox#lightbox-options).

-4. For more flexibility, you can disable lightbox by a [specific image](https://blueswen.github.io/mkdocs-glightbox/disable/image/) or a [specific page](https://blueswen.github.io/mkdocs-glightbox/disable/page/).
+4. For more flexibility, you can disable the lightbox with a [specific image](https://blueswen.github.io/mkdocs-glightbox/disable/image/) or a [specific page](https://blueswen.github.io/mkdocs-glightbox/disable/page/).
 5. Support lightbox image caption, check more details on [Caption](https://blueswen.github.io/mkdocs-glightbox/caption/caption/).

 ## License